 Bonds

-When you buy a bond you are lending money to a corporation or government.
+When you buy a bond, you are lending money to a corporation or government.
+There are several types of bonds.
 Corporate bonds may pay higher rates than savings accounts but are considerably riskier.
-Municipal bonds issued by states and cities are less risky, but interest is free of federal income tax and in some cases of state tax, too.
+Municipal bonds issued by states and cities are less risky, but typically pay less interest than corporate bonds.
+However, municipal bond interest is free of federal income tax and, in some cases, state tax.
 Both are less liquid than savings accounts, but bond exchange-traded funds can provide more liquidity and reduce risk through diversification.

-Savings accounts’ combination of safety and liquidity make them good places to put emergency savings and funds for anticipated purchases.
-However, alternatives can pay better interest and provide other advantages.
+Both safety and liquidity make savings accounts good places to put emergency savings and funds for anticipated purchases.
+However, there are alternatives that can pay better interest and provide other advantages.
 Most involve trading more interest and easier access for less safety and higher fees or some other compromise.
-However, for savers who aren’t happy with their conventional bank savings accounts, there are viable alternatives that may be preferable.
+However, for savers who are not happy with their conventional bank savings accounts, there are viable alternatives that may be preferable.

 Savings Tips

-• All savings accounts are not created equal.
+- All savings accounts are not created equal.
 In addition to having features that differentiate them from other savings vehicles, savings accounts also differ from each other.
-Here’s a look at the best savings accounts, taking into consideration yield, fees, minimum deposit and flexibility.
+Here’s a look at the available savings accounts, taking into consideration yield, fees, minimum deposit and flexibility.

 Photo credit: ©iStock.com/damircudic, ©iStock.com/tdub303, ©iStock.com/AsiaVision